 The biggest tax deduction is usually the interest that you must pay on your loan.
 There are certain criteria that must be met in order to claim these deductions.
 The loan must be for your primary residence or secondary home.
 Home interest tax deductions are not applied to owners utilizing the property as an active rental.

 In general, the same tax deductions are available when you’re refinancing a mortgage as when you’re taking out a mortgage to buy a home.
-The best advice would be given by your CPA on the best course of action to maximize your tax deductions.
+The ideal advice would be given by your CPA on the ideal course of action to maximize your tax deductions.